Anarchism and religion: Anarchist clashes with religion

 In the United States, "freethought was a basically anti-christian, anti-clerical movement, whose purpose was to make the individual politically and spiritually free to decide for himself on religious matters.
 A number of contributors to Liberty were prominent figures in both freethought and anarchism.
-The individualist anarchist George MacDonald was a co-editor of Freethought and, for a time, The Truth Seeker.
+The individualist anarchist George E. MacDonald was a co-editor of Freethought and, for a time, The Truth Seeker.
 E.C.
 Walker was co-editor of the excellent free-thought / free love journal Lucifer, the Light-Bearer".
 "Many of the anarchists were ardent freethinkers; reprints from freethought papers such as Lucifer, the Light-Bearer, Freethought and The Truth Seeker appeared in Liberty...The church was viewed as a common ally of the state and as a repressive force in and of itself".
 Late 19th century/early 20th Century anarchists such as Voltairine de Cleyre were often associated with the freethinkers' movement, advocating atheism.

 In Europe, a similar development occurred in French and Spanish individualist anarchist circles.
-"Anticlericalism, just as in the rest of the libertarian movement, in another of the frequent elements which will gain relevance related to the measure in which the (French) Republic begins to have conflicts with the church...Anti-clerical discourse, frequently called for by the french individualist André Lorulot, will have its impacts in Estudios (a Spanish individualist anarchist publication).
+"Anticlericalism, just as in the rest of the libertarian movement, in another of the frequent elements which will gain relevance related to the measure in which the (French) Republic begins to have conflicts with the church...Anti-clerical discourse, frequently called for by the French individualist André Lorulot, will have its impacts in Estudios (a Spanish individualist anarchist publication).
 There will be an attack on institutionalized religion for the responsibility that it had in the past on negative developments, for its irrationality which makes it a counterpoint of philosophical and scientific progress.
-There will be a criticism of proselitism and ideological manipulation which happens on both believers and agnostics.".
+There will be a criticism of proselytism and ideological manipulation which happens on both believers and agnostics.".
 This tendency continued in French individualist anarchism in the work and activism of Charles-Auguste Bontemps and others.
 In the Spanish individualist anarchist magazine Ética and Iniciales "there is a strong interest in publishing scientific news, usually linked to a certain atheist and anti-theist obsession, philosophy which will also work for pointing out the incompatibility between science and religion, faith and reason.
-In this way there will be a lot of talk on Darwin´s theories or on the negation of the existence of the soul.".
+In this way there will be a lot of talk on Darwin´s theories or on the negation of the existence of the soul."
 Spanish anarchists in the early 20th century were responsible for burning several churches, though many of the church burnings were carried out by members of the Radical Republican Party, while anarchists were blamed.
 Church leaders' implicit or explicit support for the Nationalist Faction during the Spanish Civil War greatly contributed to the anti-religious sentiment.